Instead of throwing away the okara (soy milk pulp) left over from your homemade soy milk, turn it into this creamy, zesty Okara Hummus!

 - 3/4 teaspoon salt

-*The amount of water you add depends on how thick you want your hummus to be or how strong your blender is
+*The amount of water or olive oil you add depends on how thick you want your hummus to be or how strong your blender is

 Nutrition InformationYield 5 Serving Size 1/2 cup